dfm39/Inception/README.md

 # Inception

-Welcome to the Inception project!
-In this assignment, you'll gain practical experience with Docker and system administration by setting up a small infrastructure composed of different services.
+Welcome to school 42'2 Inception project!
+In this assignment, we'll dive into Docker and system administration by setting up a small infrastructure composed of different services.
 The goal is to create a highly configurable and efficient environment using Docker containers.

 ## Table of Contents